nodejs/community-committee/governance/README.md

 pull request with the minutes is submitted after the meeting.

-Due to the challenges of scheduling a global meeting with participants in several timezones, the CommComm will seek to resolve as many agenda items as possible outside of meetings using
+Due to the challenges of scheduling a global meeting with participants in several time zones, the CommComm will seek to resolve as many agenda items as possible outside of meetings using
 [the Community-Committee issue tracker](https://github.com/nodejs/community-committee/issues).
 The process in the issue tracker is: